7Demon/capstone/README.md

-mobile apps- TO DO LIST
+mobile apps- TO DO LIST.

 TO DO LIST is apps for manage ur schedule, progress, and task or project at ur lectures. and in this apps u can use reminder for ur task or project which approaching the deadline.

 --installation guide